 Step 5: Roast the Turkey

 Roast the turkey according to the directions on the turkey bag until the meat thermometer registers 165 in the breasts and 180 in the thighs.
 My 12 pounder took about 2 hours, maybe a bit more.
-Remove from oven, cut the bag off the turkey, and then let it stand tented with foil for about 15-20 minutes so the juices can redistribute and the turkey will remain moist after slicing.
+Remove from oven, cut the bag off the turkey, and then let it stand, tented with foil, for about 15-20 minutes so the juices can redistribute and the turkey will remain moist after slicing.
 Serve with all your favorite Thanksgiving goodies!

-This Thanksgiving turkey has become a family tradition in thousands of homes across the country and we’re so pleased!
+This Thanksgiving turkey has become a family tradition in thousands of homes across the country.
 I’m so glad that so many of you love it as much as I do!

 Hands-down the best Turkey for the holidays!
 Tender, juicy, flavorful results every time!